Russell-Waterhouse/blog/content/post/js.md

 However, I still don't think it's the right abstraction for concurrent programming.
 I understand that in IO-heavy applications, such as the web often is, it can look like a good abstraction.

-The single core in this lambda can do other things in the event loop while we're `await`-ing this database query to resolve.
+The single core in this lambda can do other things in the event loop while we're `await`-ing this network request to resolve.
 And all without threads!
 Isn't that awesome!

 And quite frankly, no I don't think it's awesome.
 Real example here, let's say you're writing JS on the backend, and you have two functions like this: